phk-mvn/modbus-connect/README.md

 // Polling manager for scheduled tasks import PollingManager from 'modbus-connect/polling-manager';

-// Transport factory for creating connections import { createTransport } from 'modbus-connect/transport';
+// Transport controller for managing connections import TransportController from 'modbus-connect/transport';

 // Logger for diagnostics and debugging import Logger from 'modbus-connect/logger';